dilgerma/axoniq-conference-workshop/README.md

 ![image](/images/gen.png)

-Whenever you click "Create Config", the current Event Model is exported to your local file system and is accessible by the Code Generator.
+Whenever you click "Create Config" in the Miro Extension, the current Event Model is exported to your local file system and is accessible by the Code Generator.

 You can start the Code generator with the "gen" command.